sipgate-io/sipgateio-outgoingcall-java/README.md

 	.asString();
 ```

+> If OAuth should be used for authorization instead of Basic Auth we do not use the `.basicAuth(username, password)` mehthod.
+Instead we set the `Authorization` header to `Bearer` followed by a space and the access token: `.header("Authorization", "Bearer " + accessToken)`.
+For an example application interacting with the sipgate API using OAuth see our [sipgate.io Java Oauth example](https://github.com/sipgate-io/sipgateio-oauth-java).

 ### Web Phone Extensions

 A Web Phone Extension consists of one letter followed by a number (e.g. 'e0').
 The sipgate API uses the concept of Web Phone extensions to identify devices within your account that are enabled to initiate calls.